ProBeat: Microsoft and Samsung move like molasses

 In March 2015, Microsoft tapped 11 OEMs including Samsung to preinstall Office (Word, Excel, PowerPoint, and OneNote), OneDrive, and Skype on their Android devices.
 In February 2018, Microsoft started selling the Galaxy S9 and Galaxy S9+ online and in its retail stores.
 Now, Microsoft will sell the Galaxy Note10 in its retail stores, and for the first time even take preorders for Samsung.

 I’ve opined before that Samsung should have adopted Cortana instead of developing Bixby.
-Given that Samsung didn’t mention Bixby once during this week’s event, the Galaxy Home still hasn’t launched, and the Harmon Kardon Invoke was a flop, it’s increasingly clear both companies would have benefited from working closer together.
+Given that Samsung didn’t mention Bixby once during this week’s event, the Galaxy Home still hasn’t launched, and the Harmon Kardon Invoke was a flop, it’s increasingly clear both companies would have benefited from working more closely together.

 They’re increasingly doing that, but it’s taking years.
 Hence why Nadella didn’t have much to say.